 More exterior views:

 1925 - "Wild Wild Susan" with Bebe Daniels was the feature film.
 Plus, of course, four acts of "Headline Vaudeville" and the Pathe Review.
-Thanks to Ken McIntyre for locating this photo for post on the Facebook page Photos of Los Angeles.
+Thanks to Ken McIntyre for locating this for a post on the Photos of Los Angeles private Facebook group.

 mid-1920s - A view north from Santa Monica Blvd. with the theatre seen on the far left.
 Thanks to the Santa Monica Conservancy for sharing the photo on the organization's Facebook page.